voxpupuli/puppet-zabbix/README.md

 ###When using exported resources

+At the moment of writing, the puppet run will fail one or more times when `manage_resources` is set to true when you install an fresh Zabbix server.
+It is an issue and I'm aware of it.
+Don't know yet how to solve this, but someone suggested to try puppet stages and for know I haven't made it work yet.

 *	Please be aware, that when `manage_resources` is enabled, it can increase an puppet run on the zabbix-server a lot when you have a lot of hosts.
 *	First run of puppet on the zabbix-server can result in this error: